 The pain associated with tennis elbow tends to be focused on the outside of the arm, as it is related to the tendons and a muscle within your forearm.
 When you repeat the same motions over and over again, it will wear on your body.
 Over time, using your arm for the same repetitive movements will lead to small tears in the extensor carpi radialis brevis (ECRB) muscle.
 These tears result in inflammation that causes stress in the rest of your arm.

 If you go to a regular physician, you will most likely be told to rest your arm and take pain-relieving medication.
 Unfortunately, taking such drugs only dulls the pain by blocking your brain’s pain receptors; it doesn’t actually treat the problem at hand.
 Dr. Nadler focuses on the source of your pain and offers a customized treatment plan to heal your case of tennis elbow.
-Through natural remedies like ice, compression, elevation, and different therapeutic techniques available in his Newtown Square office, you will be able to regain movement in your arm and learn how to prevent injury in the future.
+Through natural remedies like ice, compression, elevation, and different therapeutic and physical therapy techniques available in his Newtown Square, PA, office, you will be able to regain movement in your arm and learn how to prevent injury in the future.

 Dr. Nadler is different from other chiropractors because he believes firmly in educating his patients on their bodies and how to care for them.
 You won’t have to question what you’re doing wrong to cause your pain because Dr. Nadler will teach you all you need to know about your injury.
-He has helped hundreds of patients in the Newtown Square area overcome their musculoskeletal disorders and injuries, including some of the top athletes in the tri-state area.
+He has helped hundreds of patients in the Newtown Square, PA, area overcome their musculoskeletal disorders and injuries, including some of the top athletes in the tri-state area.
 With board certifications, several degrees in chiropractic care, and years of helping patients recover, Dr. Nadler is the best choice for a chiropractor in Pennsylvania.

+At our office, you’ll have access to individualized treatment options, like physical therapy and radial shockwave services, that address various injuries, including carpal tunnel and tennis elbow.
 To learn more about musculoskeletal disorders and how Dr. David W. Nadler & Associates can help, feel free to call his office at your earliest convenience.